-These 1000's of repetitions of the same thing will commit them to muscle memory, and also help you develop other essential aspects of Aikido.
-For example, you'll develop your focus and concentration and begin to control your ego... which will be bored.
+These 1000's of repetitions of the same thing commits them to muscle memory, and also help develop essential aspects of Aikido.
+For example, you'll develop focus and concentration and begin to control your ego... which will be bored.

 Of course, it is important to practise your Aikido basics correctly, or else bad habits will form that become difficult to put right.

 It takes a long time to become an expert in Aikido because there are so many different moves to learn.
-This means that each class covers Aikido basic techniques just several times each.
-Think how many classes it will take you to practise techniques 3,500 times!
+This means that each class covers Aikido basics just several times each.
+How many classes will it take to practice 3,500 techniques?

-There are many ways that you can avoid unnecessary delay and reduce the time you need to become an expert and my Aikido Success Blueprint discusses them in detail.
+There are many ways that you can avoid unnecessary delay and reduce time to become an expert and my Aikido Success Blueprint discusses them in detail.

-Once you have learnt the Aikido basics on how to stand correctly and fall safely, you will practice Aikido basic techniques.
-Shihonage and Ikkajo are usually the first to be covered because they are regarded as difficult to master, and introduced early on.
+Once you have learnt the Aikido basics on how to stand correctly and fall safely, you will practice techniques.
+Shihonage and Ikkajo are the first to be covered because they are regarded as difficult to master, and introduced early on.

 Repetition is the only way to get good at anything... right?

 Wrong, there ARE other ways to multiply your skills too!

-I suggest that you practise a variety of ways of performing techniques.
-Allowing you to develop a greater understanding of the main Aiki principles involved that underlie them.
+I suggest you practice a variety of ways of performing techniques.
+Allowing you to develop a greater understanding of the Aiki principles that underlie them.

-Shihonage practised from a wrist grab, either a pull or a push.
+Shihonage practiced from a wrist grab, either a pull or a push.
 It